diaspora/diaspora/README.md

 ## Running Diaspora

 ### Install required gems
 To start the app server for the first time, you need to use Bundler to install Diaspora's gem depencencies.
-Run `bundle install` from Diaspora's root directory.
+Run `sudo bundle install` from Diaspora's root directory.
 Bundler will also warn you if there is a new dependency and you need to bundle install again.

 ### Start Mongo
 If you installed the Ubuntu package, MongoDB should already be running (if not, run `service mongodb start`).
 If you installed the binary manually, run `sudo mongod` from where mongo is installed to start mongo.